 Shareholders are a critical part of any company’s organisational structure.
-In this article, we’ll be exploring the role shareholders’ play in a company, and specifically:
+In this article, we’ll be exploring the evolving role shareholders play in a company in 2025, specifically:

 • Who can be a shareholder